Limit Multiplicity For Unitary Groups and The Stable Trace Formula: Introduction.

-In this context, the steps of the proof of Theorem \ref{main theorem intro} can be outlined as: \begin{enumerate} \item[(i)] (\S \ref{Arthur Packets of Cohomological Representations}) Determine the parameters $\psi$ associated to the packets containing the cohomological representations $\pi_{k}$.
-Specifically, compute the restriction~$\psi_{\infty}$ of the Arthur parameters of packet containing these representations.
-This relies on work of Arthur~\cite{AUC} and Adams-Johnson~\cite{AJ}. \item[(ii)] (\S \ref{Choice of Test Functions}) Write the dimension of cohomology as $\sum_{\psi} \Idiscintro(f(\fp^n))$ for a specific function $f(\fp^n)$, summing over the parameters $\psi$ computed in the first step. \item[(iii)] (\S \ref{Stabilization}) Fix a cohomological parameter $\psi$.
-Use the stabilization of the trace formula to decompose \item[(iv)] (\S \ref{Bounds by the Dominang Group}) By interpreting the coefficients $\xi(\pi, H)$ appearing in the stable multiplicity formula~\eqref{STFintro} as values of characters of~$\mS_{\psi}$, conclude that there is a specific endoscopic group~$H_\psi$ whose contribution bounds that of all the others in \eqref{Stable Trace Formula Intro}, i.e. such that for a uniformly bounded $K(\psi)$.
-This group $H_\psi$ depends only on $\psi(SL_2(\BC))$.
-As such it is determined by the parameter $\psi_{\infty}$ and ultimately by the choice of cohomological representations. \item[(v)] (\S \ref{section on hyperendoscopy} and \S \ref{section on our limit multiplicity results}) Bound the stable trace $\SHpsidisci(f(\fp^n)^{H_\psi})$ in terms of the multiplicity $m(\pi^{H_\psi}, \fp^n)$ for a family $\pi^{H_\psi}$ of representations of $H_\psi$.
+In this context, the steps of the proof of Theorem \ref{main theorem intro} can be outlined as: \begin{enumerate} \item[(i)] (\S \ref{Arthur Packets of Cohomological Representations}) Determine the parameters $\psi$ associated to the packets containing cohomological representations.
+This relies on work of Arthur~\cite{AUC} and Adams-Johnson~\cite{AJ}. \item[(ii)] (\S \ref{Choice of Test Functions}) Write the dimension of cohomology as $\sum_{\psi} \Idiscintro(f(\cp^n))$ for a specific function $f(\cp^n)$, summing over the parameters $\psi$ computed in the first step. \item[(iii)] (\S \ref{Stabilization}) Fix a cohomological parameter $\psi$.
+Use the stabilization of the trace formula to decompose \item[(iv)] (\S \ref{Bounds by the Dominang Group}) By interpreting the coefficients $\xi(\pi, H)$ appearing in the stable multiplicity formula~\eqref{STFintro} as values of characters of~$\mS_{\psi}$, conclude that there is a specific endoscopic group~$H_\psi$ whose contribution bounds that of all the others in \eqref{Stable Trace Formula Intro}, i.e. such that for a constant $K(\psi)$ computed in terms $\psi\mid_{SL_2(\BC)}$ and of the number of irreducible summands of $\psi$, and which can be uniformly bounded in terms of the rank $N$ of the unitary group.
+The group $H_\psi$ depends only on $\psi\mid_{SL_2(\BC)}$.
+As such it is determined by the parameter $\psi_{\infty}$ and ultimately by the choice of cohomological representations. \item[(v)] (\S \ref{section on hyperendoscopy} and \S \ref{section on our limit multiplicity results}) Bound the stable trace $\SHpsidisci(f(\cp^n)^{H_\psi})$ in terms of the multiplicity $m(\pi^{H_\psi}, \cp^n)$ for a family $\pi^{H_\psi}$ of representations of $H_\psi$.
 This relies on the fundamental lemma, proved by Laumon-Ng\^o for unitary groups~\cite{LN}, but also on a variant for congruence subgroups due to Ferrari \cite{Fe}.
-In order to control the discrepancy between~$S^{H_\psi}_{\text{disc}, \psi}$ and~$I^{H_\psi}_{\text{disc}, \psi}$, we make use of the notion of hyperendoscopy, also introduced by Ferrari. \item[(vi)] (\S \ref{section on others' limit multiplicity results} and \S \ref{last section on limit multiplicity}) The representations~$\pi^{H_\psi}$ obtained via steps (i)-(v) from the family~$\pi_{k}$ are the product of a discrete series representation and a character.
-Their limit multiplicity is thus know by results of Savin~\cite{Sa89}, which gives the desired bounds. \end{enumerate} \begin{remark}The proof of this theorem exploits the fact that the ``Arthur~$SL_2$" of a parameter is determined locally at any place.
-Here, archimedean restrictions associated to cohomological representations propagate to global and everywhere-local restrictions and induce slow rates of growth.
-But there is nothing special about infinity: similar methods could provide information about automorphic representations with certain non-temperedness properties at a~$p$-adic place.
+In order to control the discrepancy between~$S^{H_\psi}_{\text{disc}, \psi}$ and~$I^{H_\psi}_{\text{disc}, \psi}$, we make use of the notion of hyperendoscopy, also introduced by Ferrari. \item[(vi)] (\S \ref{section on others' limit multiplicity results} and \S \ref{last section on limit multiplicity}) The representations~$\pi^{H_\psi}$ obtained via steps (i)-(v) from parameters such that $\psi \mid_{SL_2(\BC)} = \nu(2k) \oplus \nu(1)^{N-2k}$ are the product of a discrete series representation and a character.
+Their limit multiplicity is thus known by results of Savin~\cite{Sa89}, which gives the desired bounds. \end{enumerate}